 Organised by: EUPHA Chronic diseases section

 The 18th EPH Conference will take place in Helsinki, Finland, from 11 – 14 November 2025.
 Pre-conferences are scheduled for Tuesday, 11 November, followed by the main conference from 12 – 14 November.
-The theme for 2025 is: “.”
-Registration is
+The theme for 2025 is: “Investing for Sustainable Health and Well-Being.”
+Registration is now open!

 Save the date!
 The 2027 EPH Conference will take place in Belgrade, Serbia, with tentative dates from 16–19 November 2027.
 The conference theme will be announced later this year.